8 Things to do in Bologna when it rains

 Tip

 A few steps outside the Basilica, walk under the portico called "Portico della Morte" (portico of the death).
-It takes its name from the ancient hospital of Santa Maria della Morte, which had the purpose to cure prisoners and those sentenced to death.
+It takes its name from the ancient hospital of Santa Maria della Morte, which had the purpose of curing prisoners and those sentenced to death.

 Now this is one of the best porticoes in Bologna and is full of restaurants, cocktail bars, and the old and good Libraria Nanni bookshop.